Christmas Island crab forest

 - Christmas Island White-eye (Zosterops natalis) – originally only in Christmas Island but introduced also in Cocos Islands.
-Small bird, common.
+A small bird, common.

 Other unique animals

-On island are living two species of endemic reptiles and five species of endemic reptiles.
+On the island are living two species of endemic reptiles and five species of endemic reptiles.

 - Christmas Island Shrew (Crocidura trichura) – possibly extinct.

 - Christmas Island Pipistrelle (Pipistrellus murrayi) – critically endangered bat, with rapidly decreasing population.
 Still discussed whether this is separate species.

 - Lister’s gecko (Lepidodactylus listeri) – small lizard living on trees.
 It was considered to be extinct since 1987, but in 2009 there were found geckos in the far southwest.
 In the summer of 2010, there were 21 geckos.

 - Christmas Island Blind Snake (Typhlops exocoeti) – snake, living in forest soil of the central plateau, last seen in 1986.